jingboUnicom/test/content/collections/pages/about-us.md

 blueprint: about_us
 title: 'About Us'
 updated_by: 1
-updated_at: 1649825076
+updated_at: 1651027901
 template: pages/about-us
 title_a: 'Get to Know Us.'
 content_a: |-
-  Regeine Career provides talent acquisition, managed talent services, and organisational development strategies.
+  Regeine Career is full service recruitment company based in Auckland CBD.
 image_a1:
   - content/brooke-cagle-g1Kr4Ozfoac-unsplash.jpg
 image_a2:
   - content/Group-202204121622.png
 title_b: 'About Us'
-content_b: 'Regeine Career is a small and relatively new company with big dreams.
-We are passionate about what we do, and our aim is to get the best possible results for both our clients and the candidates, and we believe that is possible.
-So, if you are looking for a friendly motivated, and innovative team to support you to get the best results, you are in the right place.
-Your interests are going to be our top priority and we want you to enjoy working with us as much as we enjoy making our services available to you.'
+content_b: 'We are passionate about what we do, our aim is to get the best possible results for both our clients and the candidates.
+So, if you are looking for a friendly, motivated and innovative team to support you to get the best results, you are in the right place.
+Your interests are going to be our top priority, we want you to enjoy working with us as much as we enjoy making our services available to you.'
 image_c1:
-  - content/AdobeStock_410608535_0.jpg
+  - AdobeStock_410608535_0.jpeg
 image_c2:
   - content/Group-202204121731.png
 products_c: